go-gitea/docs/content/doc/upgrade/from-gogs.en-us.md

 ```

 * Verify by starting Gitea with `gitea web`

+### Troubleshooting

+* If you encounter errors relating to custom templates in the `gitea/custom/templates` folder, try moving the templates causing the errors away one by one.
+They may not be compatible with Gitea.

 ### Add Gitea to startup on Unix

-Update the appropriate file from [gitea/contrib](https://github.com/go-gitea/gitea/tree/master/contrib) with the right environment variables.
+Update the appropriate file from [gitea/scripts](https://github.com/go-gitea/gitea/tree/master/scripts) with the right environment variables.

 For distro's with systemd: